factor/factor/README.md

 Now you should have a complete Factor system ready to run.

 Factor does not yet work on arm64 cpus.
-There is an arm64 assembler in `cpu.arm.assembler` and we are working on a port and also looking for contributors.
+There is an arm64 assembler in `cpu.arm.64.assembler` and we are working on a port and also looking for contributors.

 More information on [building factor](https://concatenative.org/wiki/view/Factor/Building%20Factor)